Beacon Players present ‘A Chorus Line’

 David Bethards says it’s been a wonderful challenge to teach the complicated material to the students, most of whom had never had a dance lesson.

 “The kids have been open-minded and I believe unaware of how difficult an undertaking this production is for non-dancers,” he says.
 “I give them the same notes that I would give to professionals.
 While there are moments when it is clear that a step or combination is too difficult, in considering their age and background, they are doing an admirable job.”

 Devin Bethard said he had never watched his father work as a choreographer.
 “It’s something I wish I had the chance to do sooner,” he says.
 “It’s been incredible learning about the show from my father, seeing how passionate he is about it.”
 David Bethard says Bobby Mills was his favorite role, which Devin says has made the Beacon production “an even better experience.
 Hearing that I do the part justice from someone who loves the show so much feels beyond encouraging.”

 A Chorus Line will be performed at the Seeger Theater at Beacon High School on Friday, Dec.
 7, and Saturday, Dec.
 8, at 7:30 p.m. and on Sunday, Dec.
 9, at 2 p.m.
-Tickets are $12 for adults or $5 for students and seniors at beaconplayers.com or, if available, at the door.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+Tickets are $12 for adults or $5 for students and seniors at beaconplayers.com or, if available, at the door.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.